๐Ÿง›๐ŸฝSociology of Religion

 Secularization Theory

-• Modernization erodes religious authority—as societies industrialize, urbanize, and rationalize, traditional religious explanations lose plausibility and institutional power
+Secularization theory predicts that modernization erodes religious authority.
+As societies industrialize, urbanize, and embrace scientific rationality, traditional religious explanations lose plausibility and institutional power.

-Compare: Rational Choice Theory vs. Secularization Theory—these theories make nearly opposite predictions.
+Compare: Rational Choice Theory vs. Secularization Theory: these theories make nearly opposite predictions.
 Rational choice suggests religion thrives in competitive, pluralistic environments; secularization theory predicts decline with modernization.
 The U.S. (modern but religious) and Western Europe (modern and secular) serve as competing test cases.

 Theories Bridging Culture, Economy, and Action